CodeChain-io/proof-of-ownership-demo/README.md

 ## Run client

-Change parameters in the src/client.ts file using printed values from the setup.
+Change parameters in the `src/client.ts` file using the result of the setup script.

 ```bash
 yarn run-client